iturdikulov/notes/research/Столяров-Программирование_том_1_Programming_volume_1.md

 ### Pedagogical reason (Педагогическая причина)

+Is good idea to educate someone, when you haven't enough experience and when you're even not trying to use proven learning materials?
+?
+Don't need to learn someone programming if you don't know what is in fundamental level.
+And if you really want to learn someone find good proven education path.
 Bad teachers can mislead a newbie student, for example start learning programming with making GUI (focusing on UI, not a program logic), which is bad idea.
 It can traumatize student mindset, and he will have many problems to